 About me

+Hi, I'm Jaeden!
+I am an NSERC Graduate Fellow and third-year physics PhD student at Caltech.
 I am broadly interested in theoretical astrophysics with an emphasis on supermassive black holes and their connection to galaxies and gravitational waves.
-I also have a passion for teaching and enjoy volunteer tutoring, in addition to helping out as a teaching assistant.

 My Research

-Active Galactic Nucleus Dust
+Active Galactic Nucleus Structure

-Supermassive Black Hole Merger
+Massive Black Hole Merger

 Host Galaxies from Imaging

 Mergers of supermassive black holes (SMBH) produce gravitational waves detectable by future experiments such as LISA or pulsar timing arrays.
 However, finding the host galaxy of a detected SMBH merger is not trivial.
-In Bardati et al. (2024), we find that the presence of permanent morphological features such as a prominent bulge may be indications of SMBH merger hosts.
+In Bardati et al. (2024a), we find that the presence of permanent morphological features such as a prominent bulge may be indications of SMBH merger hosts.

-Supermassive Black Hole Merger
+Massive Black Hole Merger

 Host Galaxies from Kinematics